repobee/repobee/docs/peer.rst

 That's it for the basic functionality.
 The intent is that students should open an issue in every repo they are to peer review, with a specific title.
-The title can then be regexed in the upcoming ``check-peer-review-progress`` to see which students assigned to the different peer review teams have created their review issue.
+The title can then be regexed in the upcoming ``check-review-progress`` to see which students assigned to the different peer review teams have created their review issue.
 Of course, other schemes can be cooked up, but that is my current vision of how I myself will use it.
 Now, let's talk a bit about that ``--issue``